Published By Janet Gershen-Siegel at November 2nd, 2018

-Check out this spectacular tip, all about marketing ideas that aren’t blogging.
+Check out this tip, all about marketing ideas that aren’t blogging.
 The fine folks at Buffer put together a list of nine terrific ideas for when you’re all blogged out.

 We really loved the tips about sharing your expertise – something we here at Credit Suite try to do every single day!
 And speaking of an exciting marketing voice from tip #5, also liked the idea of starting a podcast.

-It’s not your imagination: this winning tip can help you manage change and multiple projects and companies.
+It’s not your imagination: this tip can help you manage change and multiple projects and companies.
 We headed back to Entrepreneur for how to successfully manage multiple ventures.

 The truth is, we saw this tip as being rather similar to how to handle multiple anything in life.
 After all, we aren’t all necessarily going to be running more than one project or business at a time.
 But we all have to navigate our jobs, our relationships, our homes, and more.